Aliases for CABP1 Gene

 GeneCards Summary for CABP1 Gene

 CABP1 (Calcium Binding Protein 1) is a Protein Coding gene.
 Diseases associated with CABP1 include Amebiasis.
 Among its related pathways are Visual Cycle in Retinal Rods.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CABP2.

 UniProtKB/Swiss-Prot Summary for CABP1 Gene

 Modulates calcium-dependent activity of inositol 1,4,5-triphosphate receptors (ITPRs)(PubMed:14570872).
 Inhibits agonist-induced intracellular calcium signaling (PubMed:15980432).
-Enhances inactivation and does not support calcium-dependent facilitation of voltage-dependent P/Q-type calcium channels.
+Enhances inactivation and does not support calcium-dependent facilitation of voltage-dependent P/Q-type calcium channels (PubMed:11865310).
 Causes calcium-dependent facilitation and inhibits inactivation of L-type calcium channels by binding to the same sites as calmodulin in the C-terminal domain of CACNA1C, but has an opposite effect on channel function (PubMed:15140941).
 Suppresses the calcium-dependent inactivation of CACNA1D (By similarity).
-Inhibits TRPC5 channels.
+Inhibits TRPC5 channels (PubMed:15895247).
 Prevents NMDA receptor-induced cellular degeneration.
 Required for the normal transfer of light signals through the retina (By similarity).